-From various cereals such as barley, rye, corn or wheat through fermentation and distillation prepared spirit (also whiskey).
-There are countless types with sometimes very different production methods.
-All have in common the years of aging in wooden barrels, whereby different types of wood and sizes are used.
-US products ripen almost exclusively in new, toasted American white barrels Oak, European products with dark color often ripen in barrels where previously sherry or port wine was stored.
-For light whiskeys, used American barrels are used.
-Whiskey is a hugely popular ingredient of many cocktails, among others Manhattan,
+From various types of grain such as barley, rye, corn or wheat fermentation and distillation prepared spirit (also whiskey).
+There are innumerable types with partly very different production processes.
+What they all have in common is years of aging in wooden barrels, using different types and sizes of wood.
+US products mature almost exclusively in new, toasted American white barrels Oak, European products with a dark color often mature in barrels, in which previously sherry or port wine was stored.
+Used American barrels are used for light whiskeys.
+Whiskey is an extremely popular part of many cocktails, among others by Manhattan,

-An interesting experiment was the Mosel winemaker Markus Molitor carried out.
-The Pinot Blanc Wehlener Klosterberg vintage 2010 was in a whiskey barrel "Bowmore Hogshead Islay barrel ”with a capacity of 250 liters.
-The special was that it was a used barrel and the wooden walls of course whiskey or alcohol contained.
+An interesting experiment was done by the Mosel winegrower Markus Molitor carried out.
+The Pinot Blanc Wehlener Klosterberg vintage 2010 was in a whiskey barrel "Bowmore Hogshead Islay barrel ”with a volume of 250 liters.
+The special thing was that it was a used barrel and the wooden walls naturally whiskey or alcohol contained.
 Bowmore is a whiskey distillery on the island of Islay in Scotland, which is owned by the Japanese-American beverage multinational Suntory located.
-The wine drew a fine acidity and according to tasting result " minerality and a slightly sweet note, but without the wine Sweet to lend and shows at the long leaving a fine and delicate smoky Whiskey note ".
+According to the result of the tasting, the wine was "a fine acid and minerality as well as a slightly sweet note, but without the wine Sweet to lend and shows the long leaving a fine and delicate smoky Whiskey note ".